jdhitsolutions/DSCResourceMigration/README.md

 # DSC Resource Migration

 This is a PowerShell module to convert script-based DSC resources to class-based resources.
-The DSC Resource module needs to be installed on your computer.
+The DSC Resource module to be converted needs to be installed on your computer.

-Code in this module should considered proof-of-concept.
+Code in this module should considered proof-of-concept and work-in-progress.

 ## Requirements